Borel asymptotic dimension and hyperfinite equivalence relations: Polynomial growth and bounded packing

 \begin{defn} Let $G$ be a countable group and let $\Phi$ be a finite set of automorphisms of $G$.
 We say that $G$ has \emph{$\Phi$-bounded packing} if there is $k$ with the following property: for every finite set $B_0 \subseteq G$ there is a finite symmetric set $B \supseteq B_0 \cup \{1_G\}$ such that $|T| \leq k$ whenever $\phi \in \Phi$, $T \subseteq B^3 \phi(B^3)$ and $(T T^{-1} \setminus \{1_G\}) \cap B = \varnothing$. \end{defn}

 \begin{lem} Let $G$ be a countable group and $\Phi$ a finite set of automorphisms of $G$.
-Assume that either: \begin{enumerate} \item[(i)] $G$ has uniform local polynomial volume-growth and $\Phi = \{\mathrm{id}\}$ consists of the trivial automorphism; \item[(ii)] $G$ is a finite group or a countable torsion-free abelian group with finite $\Q$-rank; or \item[(iii)] $G = \bigoplus_{n \in \Z} \Z_2$ and each $\phi \in \Phi$ shifts the $\Z$-coordinates of $G$ by some $s \in \Z$. \end{enumerate} Then $G$ has $\Phi$-bounded packing. \end{lem}
+Assume that either: \begin{enumerate} \item[(i)] $G$ has uniform local polynomial volume-growth and $\Phi = \{\mathrm{id}\}$ consists of the trivial automorphism; \item[(ii)] $G$ is a finite group, an increasing union of finite characteristic subgroups, or a countable torsion-free abelian group with finite $\Q$-rank; or \item[(iii)] $G = \bigoplus_{n \in \Z} \Z_2$ and each $\phi \in \Phi$ shifts the $\Z$-coordinates of $G$ by some $s \in \Z$. \end{enumerate} Then $G$ has $\Phi$-bounded packing. \end{lem}

 \begin{proof} (i).
-Say $G$ has uniform local polynomial volume-growth of degree at most $d$ and set $k = 2 \cdot 12^d$.
+Say $G$ has uniform local polynomial volume-growth of degree at most $d$ and set $k = 2 \cdot 13^d$.
 Let $B_0 \subseteq G$ be finite.
 Without loss of generality we can assume $B_0$ is symmetric and contains $1_G$.
-Apply Lemma \ref{lem:polygrowth} to obtain $r$ such that $|B_0^{12r}| \leq 2 (12)^d |B_0^r|$, and set $B = B_0^{2 r}$.
-If $T \subseteq B^6$ satisfies $(T T^{-1} \setminus \{1_G\}) \cap B = \varnothing$ then the sets $B_0^r \cdot t$, $t \in T$, are pairwise disjoint subsets of $B_0^{12r}$ and hence $|T| \leq |B_0^{12r}| / |B_0| \leq k$.
+Apply Lemma \ref{lem:polygrowth} to obtain $r$ such that $|B_0^{13r}| \leq 2 (13)^d |B_0^r|$, and set $B = B_0^{2 r}$.
+If $T \subseteq B^6$ satisfies $(T T^{-1} \setminus \{1_G\}) \cap B = \varnothing$ then the sets $B_0^r \cdot t$, $t \in T$, are pairwise disjoint subsets of $B_0^{13r}$ and hence $|T| \leq |B_0^{13r}| / |B_0^r| \leq k$.